 Livingstone was a Scottish missionary driven by anti-slavery zeal whose wanderings took him across Africa for 30 years.
 He looked in vain for the source of the Nile, found Victoria Falls, preached the gospel and denounced slavery.
 In 1866 Livingstone went missing on a long expedition and hadn’t been heard from in three years.
 It took Stanley two years to get a 150 man party together and then another eight months before he found his man near Lake Tanganyika.
 Stanley supposedly greeted him with the immortal four words: “Dr Livingstone I Presume?”

-We have to take Stanley’s word, as David Livingstone died shortly afterwards.
-Stanley’s version of events became history and made him an American hero.
+We have to take Stanley’s word, as Livingstone died shortly afterwards.
+Stanley’s version became history and made him an American hero.
 His book “How I found Livingstone” was an international best seller and one man in Brussels eagerly read every piece of news about Stanley’s African adventures.
 That man was 37-year-old Leopold II.

 Stanley was also hunting for further African glory.
 In 1874 Bennett and the London Telegraph sponsored him to cross Africa east to west.
 His expedition set off from Zanzibar and arrived at Buma at the mouth of the Congo in 1877.
 His second best seller “Through the Dark Continent” described the great arc traversed by the Congo River that took in both sides of the equator.
 The arc exposed the river to a continuous rainy season that contributed to voluminous water flow.

 Leopold avidly followed Stanley’s journey.
-He was especially interested in his descriptions of Congo rich in rubber and ivory.
+He was especially interested in descriptions of Congo rich in rubber and ivory.
 On Stanley’s triumphant return to Europe, the king lured him to Brussels.
 Leopold signed Stanley onto a five year contract to lead a Belgian expedition to the Congo and navigate the river.
 They would construct a road to get past the fearsome rapids and establish trading posts inland.